creatissimo/otto-market-api/docs/Api/ProductsV2Api.md

 productsV2UnchangedByProcessId($process_uuid): \OpenAPI\Client\Model\ProductProcessResultProductsV2
 ```

+List unchanged products of a product data delivery

 Request the unchanged products of the product data delivery with the linked processUuid.
 The response will contain a list of unchanged products.

 ### Example